Vermont Women in Higher Education

 The state-based ACE-NIP system forms a national network of women and men dedicated to developing a firm system of equal opportunity.
-The critical problems in higher education demand the best minds and the most effective leaders, which include women administrators.
+The critical problems in higher education demanded the best minds and the most effective leaders, which include women administrators.

 Vermont Women in Higher Education (VWHE) was established in 1977 in conjunction with ACE-NIP.
 Vermont's program has been considered a model for other programs throughout the nation because of its innovative programs and services to women in higher education.
 Vermont was the first state to initiate a college student leadership program conference for future women leaders.

 In 2019, VWHE became a registered 501(c)(3) private, nonprofit organization.